 We want to see how high our passive income can get, and retire in style someday.
 It’s our goal to retire at a higher comfort and income level then we had in our working years.

-I’m now less than four years from the minimum time for a generous military retirement!
+I’m now less than three years from the minimum time for a generous military retirement!
 We’ll see what happens after that.